 Set up ad-hoc committees or groups, when needed, to deal with issues not addressed by the standing committees.

-Convene the chairs of all governance committees each spring for calendaring, training and planning for the subsequent academic year.
+Convene the chairs of all governance committees each spring for calendaring, training, and planning for the subsequent academic year.

 The College Council is the body to receive and coordinate requests to initiate any changes to college governance committees.